CarlsonCarlson/CarlSite/README.md

 # carlSite

 I think the best way to proceed is to:
-0. Learn how they did the css and layout, then make a new branch to work on so you can reference this example in a different vscode window

 1. make a layout of the site on paper
 2. Think about how you would divide that into app, views, components, nested components, icons
 3. start

 notes:

 - all assets and icons should be made into components so they can be easily manipulated
 - They made a component for a list of items
 - each item has its own component (standard format)